 Sometimes, Baháʼuʼlláh’s Tablets (or portions of them) were revealed in the voice of His amanuensis, Mírzá Áqá Ján.
 Such Tablets were, however, all approved by Baháʼuʼlláh Himself.
 This is one such instance; Baháʼuʼlláh appears to be referring to Himself in the third person, but that is not actually the case.
 For more on this phenomenon, refer to Adib Taherzadeh, The Revelation of Baháʼuʼlláh, vol. 1, pp. 40–42.

-A typescript of the complete text of this Tablet appears below.
+A typescript of the original text of this passage appears below.
 All Arabic vocalization (and other diacritical markings), as well as bracketed commentary and other orthography not native to Persian, are mine.